reynolkb/neetcode-beginner-algorithms/4. Sorting/2. Merge Sort/1. Sort An Array/README.md

 Explanation: `Note that the values of nums are not necessairly unique.`

 ## Run Command
 `poetry run python "4.
-Sorting/1.
-Insertion Sort/1.
-Sort An Array/insertion_sort.py"`
+Sorting/2.
+Merge Sort/1.
+Sort An Array/sort_an_array.py"`